ruchitha007/WA/Project/03/README.md

 ## Deliverables

-Use the standard class [submission mechanism](https://github.com/btdobbs/WA/tree/main/Project/00) to submit the `project3` directory.
-This directory should include only the following files:
+Use the standard class [submission mechanism](https://github.com/btdobbs/WA/tree/main/Project/00) to submit.

+Your respository should include the following updated files.

 - `datepicker.css`
 - `DatePicker.js`